 An uninitialized variable will have the default value for its type.
 In general, it is not a good programming practice to rely on the default values of types.
-For example, initialize all local variables in your formula, initialize all global variables in a formula placed in the Report Header and initialize all shared variables in a formula placed in the Report Header of the main report.
+For example, initialize all local variables in your formula, initialize all global variables in a formula placed in the Report Header and initialize all shared variables in a formula placed in the Report.